COVID-19 and Newfoundland housing co-ops

 You can also check out our COVID-19 Meeting Resources page for tips and guides for holding electronic board meetings, town halls, and alternate ways to hold a members’ meeting or AGM.

 Newfoundland is currently at Alert Level 2: the focus is to control transmission while maintaining health system capacity, and standard guidelines will be in place for the duration of the pandemic.
 Highlights include:

 - social distancing guidelines – keep a physical distance of 2 meters (6 feet) from other people

 - wearing a non-medical mask is required in most indoor public places.

-- immediately self-isolate for 14 days if you enter or have returned to Newfoundland from outside Atlantic Canada
+- immediately self-isolate for 14 days if you enter or have returned to Newfoundland from outside the province.

 - should stay at home as much as possible

 Click here to keep up to date with the Newfoundland’s current status.